 - ELE 509 Evaluation in Elementary Schools 3 credit hours.
 This course is designed to develop candidates' understanding of the principles and procedures of evaluation in elementary classroom settings.
 Both formal and informal methods of evaluation will be emphasized, including designing and constructing criterion-referenced tests, analyzing and interpreting results of norm-referenced tests, as well as developing portfolios, rubrics, checklists, and other performance assessments.
 National standards and the evaluation of personnel, programs, and curricula will be included in this course. - ELE 511 Workshop in Elementary Schools 3 credit hours.
 This course is designed to allow graduate candidates the opportunity to study or work on topics or projects of collective concern.
-Topics vary.

-- ELE 595 Internship in Elementary Education 6 credit hours.
-This course engages the candidate to practice learned proficiencies in an educational setting by providing supervised teaching experiences.
-Candidates will demonstrate competencies to develop and implement instructional strategies under the supervision of a certified teacher of children in a setting of service delivery designed to maximize children's learning potential.
-Weekly on-campus seminars are a required part of the course. - ELE 614 Teaching Strategies for the Affective Dimension of Reading 3 credit hours.
+Topics vary. - ELE 519 Elementary School Curriculum 3 credit hours.
+The course is designed to help students develop or extend their knowledge base regarding curricular and instructional concepts, designs, problems, and variables.
+Students will study the historical, psychological, philosophical and social foundations of the elementary school curriculum.
+The course will focus on characteristics of children/learners, curriculum designs, strategies for learning, and content areas in the elementary school. - ELE 595 Internship 6 credit hours.
+There are multiple internship courses based on the specific content area.
+This course entails one semester of full-time teaching under the immediate direction of cooperating teachers and university supervisors in the P-12 public schools.
+A fee for the edTPA portfolio assessment is proposed for candidates to purchase who are enrolled in the internship course (student teaching).
+The Alabama State Department of Education is requiring the edTPA assessment starting September 01, 2018 for teacher candidates to receive certification.
+The cost for the edTPA portfolio submission to Pearson is \$300.00.
+Prerequisites: Candidates must be enrolled in the internship.
+Corequisites: submit edTPA. - ELE 614 Teaching Strategies for the Affective Dimension of Reading 3 credit hours.
 The content of the course is centered around teaching strategies that motivate children to seek self-actualization through pleasure and knowledge acquired from reading.
-Techniques of bibliography and children's literature related to the affective domain are included. - ELE 698 Thesis I 3 credit hours.
+Techniques of bibliography and children's literature related to the affective domain are included. - ELE 698 Thesis I-3 credit hours.
 Candidates will complete the proposed thesis. - ELE 699 Thesis II 3 credit hours.
 Candidates will complete the thesis.